privateprep/coding-space-website/src/pages/experience-levels/young-beginner-code.md

   sellingPoints:
     - Introduction to Coding
     - Computer Science Fundamentals
-  mdContent: For young and first-time coders, we focus on fostering a welcoming
+  mdContent: >-
-    and creative learning environment where students will develop digital literacy and start formulating crucial computational thinking patterns.
+    For first-time coders, we start with the fundamentals — building digital literacy and early computational thinking through beginner-friendly coding platforms before advancing into Scratch, where students build their own animations and games.

-    Students learn through block-based coding platforms, including Scratch, a programming language developed by MIT.
+    No prior experience needed.
 ---